Stimul8d/Dave-Huntley/src/content/blog/be-professional.md

 ---
   title: "Be Professional"
-publishDate: "2024-02-12"
-category: "Leadership & Transformation"
+  category: "Practical Leadership"
+  order: 4
   tags: ["leadership", "culture", "authenticity"]
   summary: "Why do we equate professionalism with how we dress?
 A sharp suit and polished shoes don't automatically make you professional - your actions and behaviours do."
-readingTime: 5
   draft: false
 ---

 Do a quick image search for 'Professional'.
 You'll be confronted with an abject sea of pinstripe, handshaking, and clipboards.
 Somehow professionalism has become inextricably linked with appearance.
 But there's a darker side to this façade that we need to talk about.